-“Upstanding” is a bystander intervention approach to the prevention of sexual violence and other harms.
-The purpose is to prepare members of the USU campus community with the skills and knowledge needed to safely and effectively intervene when they sense a threat or potential harm to another.
-Threats include sexual misconduct, depression or suicidal thoughts, or interpersonal violence.
+“Upstanding” is a bystander intervention approach for the prevention of a variety of problematic situations.
+The purpose of the Upstanding training is to prepare members of the USU campus community with the skills and knowledge needed to safely and effectively intervene when they sense a threat or potential harm to another.
+Threats could include sexual misconduct, drug and alcohol misuse, bias and discrimination, depression or suicidal thoughts, and interpersonal violence.

 The Upstanding program turns bystanders into Upstanders.

-Upstander: A person stands up to prevent harm to another.
+Upstander: A person who stands up to prevent harm to another.

-Staff members and students in areas across campus are trained to provide this prevention program to any campus group, organization or class.
+A team of students and faculty and staff members from various departments are trained to provide this prevention program to any campus department, organization or class.

 Upstanding Program Basics

 The “bystander effect” says that people are less likely to offer help to a victim when other people are present.
-The greater the number of bystanders, the less likely it is that any one of them will help.
+This means that the greater the number of bystanders, the less likely it is that any one of them will help.
 But once one person intervenes, others will join them.
 The Upstanding program teachers bystanders how to become upstanders.

-A person can practice bystander intervention before, during or even after an incident occurs, and many options are available depending on the upstander’s comfort level and safety.
-The first priority of an upstander is their personal safety.
+A person can practice bystander intervention before, during or even after an incident occurs, and many options for addressing the situation are available depending on the upstander’s comfort level and safety.
+The first priority of an upstander when addressing problematic situations is their personal safety.

 Upstanders Exemplify Aggies Think, Care, Act